amymcgovern/pyparrot/README.md

 To install the pyparrot code, download or clone the repository.

-## Using the pymambo library
+## Using the pyparrot library

-To use the library, you will first need to find the address of your Mambo.
+If you want to use wifi for either the Mambo or the Bebop, you need to connect your controling device (laptop, computer, etc) to the wifi for the drone.
+If you want to use BLE, you will first need to find the BLE address of your Mambo.
 BLE permissions on linux require that this command run in sudo mode.
-To this this, from the directory where you installed the pymambo code, type:
+To this this, from the directory where you installed the pyparrot code, type:

 ```
 sudo python findMambo.py